In India, show the finger after voting, get cheaper gas and food

 Gas station owners wanted to share the cost of travelling to a poll booth by offering this measure, Bansal said.
 They also wanted to encourage youngsters because in India people can start to vote at the same age they can begin to drive a car.

-Virgin Atlantic Airways, known for its unusual promotions, announced voters have the chance to win cabin upgrades, lounge access and goodie hampers in a lucky draw.
+Virgin Atlantic Airways VA.UL, known for its unusual promotions, announced voters have the chance to win cabin upgrades, lounge access and goodie hampers in a lucky draw.